 One of the obstacles that some people face in understanding evolutionary theory is the natural tendency to think in excessively discrete terms, insisting on parsing the continuity of the world into distinct categories.
-Richard Dawkins, in his book The Ancestor’s Tale, addresses this problem — which he calls “the tyranny of the discontinuous mind” — and offers some examples of how the categories we see in the natural world are not sharply bounded, but merge quite seamlessly into one another.
+Richard Dawkins, in his book The Ancestor’s Tale, addresses this problem — which he calls “the tyranny of the discontinuous mind” — and offers some examples of how the categories we see in the natural world are often not sharply bounded, but merge seamlessly into one another.
 I have promised to write about some of the fascinating ideas in this book, and this topic seems a good one to begin with.

 One of our more stubborn concepts is that of the species.
 We look around us and see familiar and distinct types of creatures, different enough in their appearance and behavior that we feel justified in assigning them their own leaves on the taxonomic tree, and their own Latin names.
 After all, we can see that they are natural categories by the fact that different species, by definition, do not, and usually cannot, interbreed.
 Those whose religious views interfere with their acceptance of the fact of evolution even go so far as to argue that the species we see are distinct ideas of God.